 Water softened water

-It's better to use water that has not been softened by your water softener.
+It's better to use water not softened by your water softener.
 Usually outside spigots and often the kitchen faucets are not softened.
 For indoor plants, I often fill my watering can with tap water and let it sit for a few hours to have room-temperature water and allow some of the chemicals (chlorine) to evaporate.
 It's just something I do from my days as an aquarium owner.

-Invest in a quality kink-free garden hose
+My favorite kink-free garden hose

-Buy a good sprayer and/or water wand with adjustable patterns
+Buy a good sprayer and/or water wand

 This helps gently direct water where you want it (at the soil level).
 You can get great buys at the end of the season!
 I do use a sprinkler to occasionally water my lawn.
 Sprinklers are also great end-of-the-season buys!
-Make sure you can adjust the spray intensity on the water wand or nozzles.
+Ensure you can adjust the spray intensity on the water wand or nozzles.
 Don't blast your plants with water!
 You can damage the stem/leaves and roots!

 Check soil moisture levels before watering